ashleychilders/project_resume_chiders_ashley/README.md

 2.)
 I used the backstretch plugin to have three images rotating in the background.
 I took these photos at the Renwick Gallery in Washington, DC.

 3.)
-I used the smooth scroll plugin to for a seem-less scroll effect.
+I used the smooth scroll plugin to for a smooth scroll effect from my nav buttons to their corresponding sections.